 Some of you may be familiar with the myth of Sisyphus, about a man who carries a stone up a hill, a difficult precipice, and when he reaches the top, lets the stone drop against the bottom, only to repeat the same struggle again with more difficulty.
 Some people have interpreted that as a metaphor for the modern man, such as with Albert Camus and his existentialist philosophy.

-In a psychological and sexual sense, this has to do with working with the stone of sexual energy, caring Yesod up the mountain, the spinal column, but then when reaching the top after practicing chastity for a time, renouncing chastity and engaging in those sexual behaviors that result in the loss of that force.
-And so the stone drops in the mud again.
+In a psychological and sexual sense, this has to do with working with the stone of sexual energy, carrying Yesod up the mountain, the spinal column, but then when reaching the top after practicing chastity for a time, renouncing chastity and engaging in those sexual behaviors that result in the loss of that force, and so the stone drops in the mud again.